ON THIS PAGE

 load complete

-Displaying Previous Configurations
+Example of Displaying Previous Configurations

-To display previous configurations, including the
+To display previous configurations, you use the rollback ?

 user@host# rollback ?